dishwasher-detergent/hf2025-hackathon-submissions/submissions/OrbitFlag.md

 Orbit Flag

 ## Project Description
-Orbit Flag is a modern, team-based feature flag management platform built with Next.js 15 and Appwrite, designed to give development teams fine-grained control over feature rollouts and experimentation.
+Orbit Flag is a free, fully open-source feature flagging system designed for developers who need maximum control.

+Manage your deployments with precision through progressive rollouts and highly specific targeting.
+Define your audience based on context, allowing you to target anything from individual user names to entire countries.

+Key capabilities include granular permissions for team-level access control, cascading conditions for complex logic, and the ability to define custom variations for A/B testing or personalized experiences.

 ## Inspiration behind the Project
-I was struggling to find a good feature flagging product that was: Open Source, Cheap/Free, and Reliable.
+My search for a feature flagging product was constantly frustrated by a lack of options that offered the crucial trifecta: open-source code, a free price point, and professional-grade reliability.

 ## Tech Stack
 This is built using NextJS, Tailwind, and Appwrite.